srl-labs/containerlab/docs/install.md

 Once installed, issue `sudo service docker start` to start the docker service inside WSL2 machine.

-???
-"Running VM-based routers inside WSL"
+/// details | Running VM-based routers inside WSL
 In Windows 11 with WSL2 it is now possible to [enable KVM support](https://serverfault.com/a/1115773/351978).
 Let us know if that worked for you in our [Discord](community.md).
+///

 ### Apple macOS